Azure/aks-devx-tools/src/ui-test/test-repo/flask-hello-world/README.md

 # flask-hello-world

-Barebones Flask hello world server used for integration tests in DraftV2.
+Barebones Flask hello world server used for simulating testing of Developer Tools extension by a real user.